Opened 8 years ago

 yes we will close it, but not before we changed the spec. as you know we all get some days older sometimes and tend to forget stuff. and sometimes after some nights you even get older several days :)

-comment:5 Changed 7 years ago by dmik
+comment:5 by dmik, 7 years ago

 Resolution: fixed